-Governments and institutions need support to develop policies and strategies to transform the higher education sector; educators need focused capacity building in ICT integration and the adoption of new pedagogies which address the needs, expectations and interests of both men and women; and learners need a curriculum that prepares them for employment, entrepreneurship and the jobs of the future.
+Commonwealth countries are seeking new ways to improve access to quality higher education for all.
+The key challenges in this context include growing demand for higher education, limited resources and relevance to contemporary needs.
+Open universities, online and blended approaches are viable options for increasing access and equity, improving quality and cutting education costs.
+Governments and institutions need support to develop policies and strategies to transform the higher education sector and adopt open and distance learning (ODL), including online and dual-mode opportunities.
+Plus, educators need focused capacity building in ICT integration and the adoption of new pedagogies and authentic assessment.
+Furthermore, learners need a curriculum that prepares them for employment, entrepreneurship and sustainable jobs for the future.

 - Provide support for national and institutional ODL policies, quality assurance systems and authentic assessment practices.